NqteTheGreqt/Adventure-Game/README.md

 # Adventure-Game
-ICS 2O final project.
+ICS 2O Final Project.
 Uses the command line to create an interactive choose your own adventure game.